pd-projects/hugo-puredata.info/content/objects/delread4~.md

 ---
 title: delread4~
-description: read from a delay line.
+description: read from a delay line with 4-point interpolation (for variable delay times)
 categories:
 - object
 see_also: